-Tal Fitzpatrick is an Australian artist, craftivist and researcher based on the unceded lands of the Kombumerri families of the Yugambeh language region.
-She holds a PhD in Visual Art from the Victorian College of the Arts (2018) and a Bachelor of Arts with First Class Honours from Griffith University (2010).
+Tal Fitzpatrick (b.
+1988, Israel) is an Australian artist, craftivist and researcher based on the unceded lands of the Kombumerri families of the Yugambeh language region.
+She holds a PhD in Visual Art from the Victorian College of the Arts (2018), a Bachelor of Arts with First Class Honours from Griffith University (2010) and is best known for her artistic and academic work in the field of craftivism.

-Tal is best known for her work in the field of craftivism and along with collaborators such as Kate Just and Stephanie Dunlap, she has led several global craftivism projects that tackle significant social, political and environmental issues.
-These include the Incinerator Gallery's People's Choice Award winning project the @Covid19quilt (2020), as well as the Universal Declaration of Human Rights Quilt Project (2016-2018) and the PM Please Quilt Project (2017), both of which are now in the permanent collection of the Museum of Australian Democracy at Old Parliament House, Canberra.
+Alongside collaborators Kate Just and Stephanie Dunlap, Tal has led several global craftivism projects including the Incinerator Gallery's People's Choice Award winning project the @Covid19quilt (2020) and the Universal Declaration of Human Rights Quilt Project (2016-2018) which was exhibited at the Museum of Australian Democracy (MoAD) at Old Parliament House, Canberra and raised $26,200 AUD for UNHCR.

-Tal has received grants from Creative Victoria, City of Melbourne, the Creative Suburbs Grant and the Regional Arts Development Fund through the City of Gold Coast and Arts Queensland.
+Tal has received grants from the EGC Art Fund, Creative Victoria, City of Melbourne, the Creative Suburbs Grant and the Regional Arts Development Fund through the City of Gold Coast and Arts Queensland.
 Her work has been exhibited in museums, galleries and art spaces in Melbourne, Sydney, Canberra, Hobart, Perth, Wagga Wagga, the Blue Mountains, Swan Hill, the Gold Coast and abroad in Sweden, Canada and America.

 Tal’s academic work has been included in various publications including Care Ethics and Craft (J. Milner & G. Coombs, 2022) and Crafting Dissent: Handicraft as Protest from the American Revolution to the Pussycats (H. Mandell, 2020).
 Her self-published works include a craftivism handbook titled Craftivism: A Manifesto/Methodology (2018) and a series of catalogues that document her craftivism projects.
 Her art is also featured in the book retrospective of Australian feminist artists 'Doing Feminism' by Anne Marsh (2021).